T

 neighborhood

-The heart of Turin, this grand piazza is surrounded by historic buildings including the Palazzo Reale and Palazzo Madama.
-It's a perfect spot for a family stroll and to soak in the city's atmosphere.
+The historic heart of Turin, this grand square is surrounded by important buildings like the Palazzo Reale and Palazzo Madama.
+It's a perfect spot to relax, people-watch, and soak in the city's atmosphere.

 A short walk from Palazzo Reale.